 Asphalt shingles have been a popular roofing choice since the early 1900s.
-However, since then, several roofing innovations, including composite roof shingles, have been introduced.
+However, several roofing innovations, including composite roof shingles, have been introduced since then.

 Materials like asphalt, slate, laminate, tar paper, wood and fiberglass make up composite shingles.
 By mixing these materials together, composite shingles can outperform many single-material alternatives.

 In addition, composite shingles can come from completely recycled material.
 They also can include additives that increase protection.
 Like asphalt, composite shingles are cost-effective and simple to install.
 They also have a range of other benefits.

 Here are six of composite roofing’s biggest benefits:

 - Durability and Longevity: These shingles can last around 30 to 50 years.
 For comparison, asphalt shingles last around 15 to 20 years.
 In addition, composite shingles resist splitting, cracking, deterioration and color fading.

 - Color Options: Like vinyl roofing shingles, composite shingles come in a variety of colors and styles.
 They can fit almost every aesthetic you want.